the-noble-analyst/Heart-Stroke-Prediction/README.md

 3. **Deployment**:
    - Saved trained KNN model and scaler using `joblib`.
-   - Built a Streamlit app to collect input and make predictions.
+   - Built a Streamlit app to collect input and make predictions with AI chatbot integration.
    - App ensures proper feature ordering and scaling for inference.
+   -

 ## 📦 How to Run